-Molas Pass is a high mountain pass at an elevation of 10,910 ft (3,325 m) above the sea level, located in the San Juan Mountains of western Colorado in the United States.
-The pass is traversed by the Million Dollar Highway.
+Molas Pass is a high mountain pass at an elevation of 3.328m (10,918ft) above the sea level, located in San Juan County, in the U.S. state of Colorado The pass is traversed by the Million Dollar Highway.

 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 Though it is one of the higher passes in Colorado, it has only a few switchbacks on the north approach and is generally kept open in the winter months.
 The scenery of the San Juan’s is unsurpassed and many call this area the American Alps.
 The climb is pretty steep, and hits a 7% of maximum gradient through some of the ramps.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.